 It would appear that businesses and organisations are pumping resources into their in-house legal teams.
 Why exactly this is happening is up for debate, but Brexit preparations, GDPR compliance pressures and new year budgets may all be playing a part.

 What does this mean for you?
-Well, if you’re a practice lawyer and have been considering making the move in-house for a while, now could be a prime time to start applying.
+Well, if you’re a practice lawyer and have been considering making the move to an in-house legal department for a while, now could be a prime time to start applying.
 If you are unsure whether making the move is right for you and your legal career, here’s what you can expect when making the transition.

-- More variety.
-Practice lawyers are usually made to choose a practice area of specialism very early in their career which only becomes narrower with time.
-In-house lawyers, on the other hand, are exposed to a variety of practice areas, tasks and challenges every day.
+• More variety - Practice lawyers are usually made to choose a practice area of specialism very early in their career which only becomes narrower with time.
+In-house Counsel, on the other hand, are exposed to a variety of practice areas, tasks and challenges every day.

 • Work-life balance - Practice lawyers are often in the office from very early in the morning until very late at night.
 As an in-house counsel your working hours are likely to be shorter and more regular than those of your practice peers.